Ross Ching: Career

 Following his graduation, he created a video inspired by Death Cab for Cutie's song, "Little Bribes" due to the lack of employment opportunities during the Great Recession.
 He used time-lapse photography to visually represent the song's 211 words alongside images from Los Angeles.
-The project took 50 hours to make and costed about $100.
+The project took 50 hours to make and cost about $100.
 Prior to releasing it, he contacted different people on Twitter with large followings to preview the video, who in turn promoted it.
 He posted the video on his website in May 2009 under the banner, "looking for work".
 Stereogum later covered the video, saying "We rarely post fan-made videos, but this is too good...
 Hire him!"
 Within days, Atlantic Records contacted Ching to purchase the video and released it as the song's official music video.

 Ching released action short film 3 Minutes in 2011.

 He also re-released "Running on Empty" and added new footage to it, redubbing it for the big "Carmageddon" event in Los Angeles that threatened to shut down the freeway system.

 Producers Don Le and Peter Katz approached Ching to shoot the short film, "Already Gone".
 The film was shot in one day in a Los Angeles warehouse and starred Shawn Ashmore and Harry Shum, Jr. The producers hoped that the short film would generate enough interest for a feature film treatment.
 The short was one of the top finalists at the first ever Shot on RED Film Festival in 2012.

 Ching directed a webseries for Thrash Lab called "Empty America".
 He followed it up with "10 Epic Ways to Smash A Pumpkin".